 Direct Unsubsidized Loans

-- Available to undergraduate and graduate students regardless of financial need
+- Available to undergraduate and graduate and professional students regardless of financial need

 - Student pays all interest

 - Fixed interest rate of @SUIRCurrent% for the @AYCurrent academic year